-- A net under spend by services of £349,000.
-This mainly results from an under spend of £3.459m on Highways Maintenance and Sustainable Transport, partly offset by over spends within Children's Services and Early Years of £2.873m and the Finance, Resources and Corporate Affairs Strategic Support Services of £1.031m. - An under spend of £12.830m on interest, capital financing and dividends, mainly as a consequence of lower than anticipated borrowing for the capital programme because of delivery slippage, and from additional investment returns because of higher interest rates. - An under receipt on funding of £1.437m.
+- A net under spend by services of £853,000.
+This mainly results from an under spend of £3.301m on Highways Maintenance and Sustainable Transport, partly offset by an over spend within Children's Services and Early Years of £2.874m. - An under spend of £12.326m on interest, capital financing and dividends, mainly as a consequence of lower than anticipated borrowing for the capital programme because of delivery slippage, and from additional investment returns because of higher interest rates. - An under receipt on funding of £1.437m.